metgens/sample-mail-service/docs/0001-SYS-architecture-choice.md

 - normal workload (hundreds of emails/day), but high utilization possible in the future (millions/day)
   - should be easy to adopt to this new workload requirement
   - no need to do this right now
+- no need to have detialed history of particular e-mail

 ## Choices